Map of NFL fandom in the U.S. shows the Chiefs have stronghold in Midwest

 The Chiefs were found to have fans in the most out-of-state counties of any NFL team.
 That shouldn’t be a surprise, given that 81 counties in Kansas* were determined to be Chiefs fans first.

-*It’s worth noting that the Cowboys (!) were the most popular team in Sedgwick (home to Wichita), Reno and Kingman counties
+*It’s worth noting that the Cowboys (!) were the most popular team in Sedgwick (home to Wichita), Reno and Kingman counties.

 In Missouri, all but four of the 114 counties were made up of mostly Chiefs fans.
 The Colts have a small foothold in the eastern part of the state.